 - Ventilation and exhaust ducts

 Working in an environment that is defined as a confined space, has the potential to put you in extreme danger if there is an emergency.
 Confined spaces can also limit your ability to breathe due to lack of oxygen from dust or another contaminant.

 Three Safety Rules Before Entering a Confined Space

 Check for Atmospheric Problems – Your sight and smell may not always be able to detect a hazardous atmosphere.
 Using instrument monitoring will help detect atmospheric problems.
 Use these instruments for more accurate detection: electrochemical sensors and infrared sensors.
 Be sure to remove any found atmospheric hazards throughly.

 Follow Your Permit Procedure – Permit-required confined spaces often have health or safety hazards.
 Occupational Safety and Health Administration (OSHA) requires workers to have a permit to enter these spaces.

 Make Sure an Outside Attendant is Present –Before entering a confined space environment, be sure an outside attendant is present.
 If something doesn’t go right, he or she is there to call for assistance and make sure the problem does not become any worse.

 Confined Space Entry Training

 Due to extreme safety hazards, OSHA requires workers to have a permit when entering a limited-space environment.
 Occupational Safety Training Systems (OSTS) offers a unique confined space entry training program.
 OSTS addresses site-specific hazards in a manner to ensure applicability of information.
 Instructors not only cover the required elements, but use Tabletop and Practical exercises to further enhance the effectiveness of the class.
+Our confined space entry training program is also available via online training.
 Visit OSTS for more information on confined space entry training.
 Or call 909-468-3602.